hazelcast/hazelcast-reference-manual/src/UnderstandingConfiguration.md

 -	If not, it then checks whether `hazelcast.xml` exists on the classpath.
 -	If none of the above works, Hazelcast loads the default configuration (`hazelcast.xml`) that comes with your Hazelcast package.

+Before configuring Hazelcast, please try to work with the default configuration to see if it works for you.
+This default configuration should be fine for most of the users.
+If not, you can consider to modify the configuration to be more suitable for your environment.

 ## Using Wildcards

-Hazelcast supports wildcard configuration for all distributed data structures that can be configured using `Config` (i.e. for all except `IAtomicLong`, `IAtomicReference`).
+Hazelcast supports wildcard configuration for all distributed data structures that can be configured using `Config`, that is, for all except `IAtomicLong`, `IAtomicReference`.
 Using an asterisk (\*) character in the name, different instances of maps, queues, topics, semaphores, etc. can be configured by a single configuration.

-A single (only one) asterisk (\*) can be placed anywhere inside the configuration name.
+A single asterisk (\*) can be placed anywhere inside the configuration name.

 For instance, a map named `com.hazelcast.test.mymap` can be configured using one of the following configurations.